kilroyjones/obsidian-reactive-site-builder/demo_vault/index.md

 ### Introduction

-I built this because I wanted to take simple Obsidian vaults and convert them into a static site.
+I built this because I wanted to take simple Obsidian vaults and convert them into static sites.
 By simple I mean that in its current state the program will fail to render certain things, such as resizing images, like below:

 ```markdown
 ![[image.jpg|size]]